 Both louvers and grilles are available either painted or unpainted.
 When painted, a specially formulated, environmentally friendly thermosetting urethane powder is applied electrostatically and baked for long lasting beauty as well as resistance to corrosion.
 The paint is then oven cured to provide correct chemical crosslinking, which can provide years of service.
-Louvers and grilles are constructed of 6063-T6 aluminum and are suitable for color anodizing by others.
+The extruded 6063-T5 aluminum used for louvers and grilles is suitable for color anodizing by others.

-Figure 33: Intake Louvers
+Figure 39: Intake Louvers